kwabenasapong/openpldoc/manual/source/menu_items.rst

   This provides the items you can import.

   **Settings:**
     Import your configurable settings from another computer.
+Learn more about :ref:`backing_up`.

   **Theme:**
     Import a theme that has been previously exported. :ref:`import_themes`